A superb brochure view of the ship during her CARIBE 1 days with Commodore Cruise Line. Rob O'Brien collection

 The Purser Square on the left as it appeared in 1953.
 On the right, one deck below and 55 years later, the Agora Shop, which became Shore Excursion Desk in REGAL EMPRESS years.
 Image & photo Rob O'Brien collection

-With a new registered tonnage of just 14,533 tons, her emergence in July of 1983 with the Commodore Cruise Line revealed that while a new heart was beating below decks, her new funnel came as a surprise as it consisted of nothing more than exhaust pipes decorated in a framework design.
-Coupled with this bold new look, a few modern amentities, and still sporting her old world charm, the intimate size of the CARIBE 1 attracted a loyal following with the traveling public.
-In fact, the two level theater, the wrap around glass enclosed promenade, the former first class pool and her beautifully paneled library all remained intact.
+With a newly registered tonnage of just 14,533 tons, her emergence in July of 1983 with the Commodore Cruise Line revealed that while a new heart was beating below decks, her new funnel came as a surprise as it consisted of nothing more than exhaust pipes decorated in framework design.
+Coupled with this bold new look, a few modern amenities, and still sporting her old world charm, the intimate size of the CARIBE 1 attracted a loyal following with the traveling public.
+The two-level theater, the wrap-around glass-enclosed promenade, the former first-class pool, and her beautifully paneled library all remained intact.
 The Aegean Club on Sun Deck first saw life as the renamed Out Island Club, before taking on the more permanent name Commodore Club.
 In 1984, the Aegean Pool on the same deck and the Olympic Gym and Sauna just aft of it was fully enclosed yielding the newly molded Mermaid Bar and Lounge.
-Reminiscent of the six etched mirrors found in the Caribbean Dining Room, the room was installed with similar motifs consistent with the theme of bar.
+Reminiscent of the six etched mirrors found in the Caribbean Dining Room, the room was installed with similar motifs consistent with the theme of the bar a few decks up.
 Together with her fleet mate BOHEME, the next decade of cruises was spent in Caribbean waters.
-It was here that the ship began marketed as the ‘Happy Ship,’ although the Finland built BOHEME was the original recipient of that name.
+It was here that the ship began marketed as the ‘Happy Ship,’ although the Finland-built BOHEME was the original recipient of that name.
 By 1985, CARIBE 1 was the sole, 'Happy ship' in the Commodore Cruise Line as the BOHEME was sold to the Church of Scientology.

 In September 2008, the EMPRESS was taken out of service and redeployed to Texas to aid in the recovery left from the destruction of Hurricane Ike.
-Imperial Majesty Cruise Line had the ship used as a housing facilities as most hotels in the area where either damaged or fully booked.
-The cruise line took the cautious approach to ensure all wear and tear was kept at bay.
-At some point the detailed model of the ship located on the portside of Upper Deck was removed.
-Before returning to service on December 1st of that same year, the carpeting was replaced and the model on Upper Deck, was allegedly moved to the main offices of the company.
+Imperial Majesty Cruise Line had the ship used as housing facilities as most hotels in the area were either damaged or fully booked.
+The cruise line took the cautious approach to ensure all wear and tear were kept at bay.
+At some point, the detailed model of the ship located on the port side of Upper Deck was removed.
+Before returning to service on December 1st of that same year, the carpeting was replaced and the model on Upper Deck was allegedly moved to the main offices of the company.

 REGAL EMPRESS was seen anchored off Gibraltar on April 29, 2009.
 A month later on May 15, the EMPRESS was making her through the Suez Canal, her final destination to Alang, India.
 Resting place for so many classic liners before her.
-On the 24th of July, the REGAL lady was beached on those very shores under the name REGAL TMPRESS, as seen at Martin Cox's www.maritimematters.com website for the August 1st posting.
-As of November 1, 2009 the same site reveled that from he entire bow from stem to bridge housing is completely gone.
-The end has come for this "Regal" lady, and by early 2010, all that will remain are her memories for the many folks who have had the chance to sail on this charming and long serving ship.
+On the 24th of July, the REGAL lady was beached on those very shores under the name REGAL EMPRESS, as seen at Martin Cox's www.maritimematters.com website for the August 1st posting.
+As of November 1, 2009, the same site revealed that from he entire bow from stem to bridge housing is completely gone.
+The end has come for this "Regal" lady, and by early 2010, all that will remain are her memories for the many folks who have had the chance to sail on this charming and long-serving ship.